Australia's most populous state reports first COVID-19 case in more than a month

-CANBERRA (Reuters) -Australia’s most populous state reported on Wednesday its first locally acquired conoranvirus infection in more than a month, with health authorities working to track down the source.
+CANBERRA (Reuters) - Australia’s most populous state reported its first locally acquired coronavirus infection in more than a month on Wednesday, with health authorities working to track down the source and the variant involved.

-The first local infection in southeastern New South Wales since March 31 strengthens the prospect that it will resume social distancing curbs, many of which had been eased as cases dwindled.
+The first local infection in southeastern New South Wales since March 31 strengthens prospects for a resumption of social distancing curbs, many of which had been eased as cases dwindled.

 Although Australia has largely eradicated COVID-19, a man in his 50s with no known links to hotels used to quarantine people who have arrived from overseas tested positive on Tuesday, the state’s health ministry said in a statement.

-The unidentified man visited several spot in the eastern suburbs of Sydney, the state capital and Australia’s biggest city, the ministry said.
+The unidentified man visited several spots in the eastern suburbs of Sydney, the state capital and Australia’s biggest city, the ministry said.

 Testing showed a higher viral load than typically seen in infected people, potentially increasing the chance that the man has spread the disease, the ministry said.
 He is considered to have been infectious since April 30.

-Authorities are testing to check if the case is genetically linked to anyone in the quarantine system or cases in other states, Chant said.
+Authorities are investigating whether the case is genetically linked to anyone in the quarantine system or cases in other states, Chant said.

 Australia’s hardline approach to rein in COVID-19, with measures including snap lockdowns, border controls and swift contact tracing has kept its tally of infections at just over 29,800, with 910 deaths since the pandemic began.